Learning Contextually-Adaptive Rewards via Calibrated Features: Simulated Experiments

-We next present multi-task representation learning results, which report reward accuracy averaged over the $N$ training rewards in each environment (Fig.~\ref{fig:rep-multitask-all-calib}\&~\ref{fig:rep-multitask-single-calib}).
-Notably, for multi-task baselines, separate representation learning was required for each downstream reward combination -- for each single calibrated feature scenario and for the all calibrated features scenario -- since the shared representation depends on the specific reward training setup.
-In contrast, our calibrated feature approach supports reuse: the same three calibrated features can be applied across all downstream reward configurations in an environment, enabling flexible generalization without retraining the representation.
+We next present multi-task representation learning results, which report reward accuracy averaged over the $N$ training rewards in each environment (Fig.~\ref{fig:rep-multitask-single-calib}\&~\ref{fig:rep-multitask-all-calib}).
 We can see that as expected, the \textit{SinglePref} model achieves high reward accuracy the most rapidly, given it is only trained and evaluated on a single reward.
 In contrast, as the number of $N$ training tasks for each \textit{JointPref} method increases, the more queries it takes to find a shared representation that supports accurate rewards across all training tasks.

-We select 100 pre-training queries given we see general convergence behavior for calibrated features at this point.
-When all three features are contextually-affected we use 300 pre-training queries so that all calibrated features still see 100 pre-training queries when divided among the three features.
+Notably, for multi-task baselines, representation learning was required to be repeated for the scenario in which all features are contextually-affected.
+This is because the contextual adaptations learned in each single contextually-affected feature scenario operate on the full feature set, therefore individual feature adaptations cannot be easily extracted and composed.
+In contrast, our calibrated feature approach supports reuse: the same three calibrated features were combined in the all calibrated features setting without retraining the representation.